Notice to Parents/Guardians and Students of Their Rights Concerning a Student’s School Records

 1. Basic identifying information, including the student’s name and address, birth date and place, gender, and the names and addresses of the student’s parent(s)/guardian(s)

-2. Academic transcripts, including grades, class rank, graduation date, grade level achieved, scores on college entrance examinations (except that a parent/guardian or eligible student may request, in writing, the removal from the academic transcript of any score received on college entrance examinations), and the unique student identifier assigned and used by the Illinois State Board of Education’s Student Information System
+2. Academic transcripts, including grades, class rank, graduation date, grade level achieved, and the unique student identifier assigned and used by the Illinois State Board of Education’s Student Information System

 3. Attendance record

 4. Health record defined by the Illinois State Board of Education as “medical documentation necessary for enrollment and proof of dental examinations, as may be required under Section 27-8.1 of the School Code”